 BE AWARE that something as seemingly innocent as a cold and flu drink, medicated cough sweet or nasal spray could contain an ingredient which is on the banned list, and if found in your system, could result in a failed drugs test.
 Be safe, check your medication!

-If you are taking a prescribed medication and you find that it does contain a banned substance, you MUST inform the National Governing Body and apply for a Therapeutic Use Exemption Form (TUE).
-This is a document which is signed by your doctor to confirm you need this medication, however without this, if you fail a drugs test and cannot produce a valid TUE, you will commit an ADRV.
+If you are taking a prescribed medication and you find that it does contain a banned substance either in or out of competition, you MUST inform your National Governing Body (Weightlifting Wales) and then apply for a Therapeutic Use Exemption Form (TUE).
+This is a document which is signed by your doctor to confirm you need this medication for medical purposes.
+Without a valid TUE in place at the time of the drugs test, even if you have a prescription from your doctor, and you fail a drugs test due to the medication, then you will commit an ADRV.

 For all you need to know about TUE’s follow this link: